Chimène van Oosterhout: Luv'

 On January 4, 2019, Dutch girl group Luv' announced an unexpected line-up change in De Telegraaf: Chimène van Oosterhout replaced Ria Thielsch.
 The female pop trio toured the nostalgia circuit in the Netherlands and Belgium.
 In July 2019, Luv' released a Latin pop-reggaeton single entitled With Him Tonight with Latin Grammy-nominated producers Keith Morrison and Manuel Garrido-Lecca.
 On February 7, 2020, Luv' (which had not performed since September 2019 due to José Hoebee's illness) informed the media and the public about the interruption of their activities.

+Columns for Wendy

+Chimène van Oosterhout wrote monthly columns about cancer and other women's issues for WendyOnline.nl (Wendy van Dijk's online platform) and Wendy magazine between 2021 and 2024.

 Van Oosterhout PR

-Since the 2000s, with her own company, Van Oosterhout has been involved in PR activities and corporate events for several companies (including Man Trucks en Bussen, 2009 Dakar Rally, Coty Inc Prestige, Oral B, Feenstra and Visma).
+Since the 2000s, with her own company, Van Oosterhout has been involved in PR activities and corporate events for several companies (including Man Trucks en Bussen, 2009 Dakar Rally, Coty Inc Prestige, Oral B, Feenstra, and Visma).

 Yoga instructor

 Between 2014 and 2017, she received a Hatha yoga training to become a yoga instructor.

 Personal life

 On February 5, 2003, Chimène van Oosterhout gave birth to a son named Lyam.